 Foundations in Integrative Health Online Curriculum

-A 31.6-hour interprofessional IH online curriculum, Foundations in Integrative Health, for primary care educational programs was developed based on the core IH competencies for interprofessional primary care teams developed by the InPLT.
+A 31.6-hour interprofessional integrative health (IH) online curriculum, Foundations in Integrative Health (FIH), was developed for primary care educational programs based on the core IH competencies for interprofessional primary care teams developed by the InPLT.
 A needs assessment survey administered to primary care and other healthcare professions' educational training programs identified curriculum priorities and content areas common across primary care and other healthcare professions.
 The curriculum content addresses identified gaps in IH knowledge and skills.
 This introductory curriculum sets the foundation of developing a core set of integrative healthcare (IH) competencies and resources for the variety of health professionals who work in primary care, such as direct and lay health care workers.

 - Introduction to Interprofessional Integrative Health in Primary Care

 - Prevention and Lifestyle Behavior Change Through Interprofessional Collaborative Practice

 - Addressing Primary Care Patients Through an Interprofessional/Integrative Lens

 - Collaborative Interprofessional Integrative Interventions

 - Interprofessional Practice in Community Settings and Systems at Large